Luminous paint: Phosphorescent paint

 Phosphorescent paint is commonly called "glow-in-the-dark" paint.
 It is made from phosphors such as silver-activated zinc sulfide or doped strontium aluminate, and typically glows a pale green to greenish-blue color.
 The mechanism for producing light is similar to that of fluorescent paint, but the emission of visible light persists long after it has been exposed to light.
 Phosphorescent paints have a sustained glow which lasts for up to 12 hours after exposure to light, fading over time.

-This type of paint has been used to mark escape paths in aircraft and for decorative use such as "stars" applied to walls and ceilings.
+This type of paint has been used to mark escape paths in aircraft and for decorative uses such as the "stars" applied to walls and ceilings.
 It is an alternative to radioluminescent paint.
 Kenner's Lightning Bug Glo-Juice was a popular non-toxic paint product in 1968, marketed at children, alongside other glow-in-the-dark toys and novelties.
 Phosphorescent paint is typically used as body paint, on children's walls and outdoors.

 When applied as a paint or a more sophisticated coating (e.g. a thermal barrier coating), phosphorescence can be used for temperature detection or degradation measurements known as phosphor thermometry.